GhostFlying/LocationReportEnabler/README.md

 #### Android N version

+*If you root the device with SueprSU 2.71, you do not use the special version.*

 As the seLinux limit of the Android N Preview 1, the old general version will not work, this one is an experiment version for this.